Diet Technician Certification and Degree Program Info

 Find info for diet technician certification and degree programs.
 Read about educational prerequisites, coursework, certification requirements and career options after graduation.

-Dietetic technicians are responsible for working under the supervision of licensed nutritionists to help plan and administer meal plans for schools, hospitals and private clients.
+Dietetic technicians work under the supervision of licensed nutritionists to help plan and administer meal plans for schools, hospitals and private clients.
 Many dietetic technicians learn their craft on the job, but some choose to complete an associate's degree program and then pursue certification.
-Programs for the dietetic technician field take two years to complete and cover the basics of nutrition, human health and food service management.
+Associate's programs take two years to complete and cover the basics of nutrition, human health and food service management.

 Individuals interested in becoming dietetic technicians should complete a high school diploma program - preferably with an emphasis on math and science - before enrolling in an associate's degree program in the field.
 Some schools also require incoming students to take reading placement tests and prove they have a grasp of the English language before they can begin taking courses.